kaisahakola/Backend-Development-final-project-kaisahakola/README.md

 After that just send the POST request and the app will add the data to the database.
 Now you can see the data you added when you send the first request on the file again.

-If you want to update some data on the database, in .rest file serach for the PUT request.
-Write inside the curly brackets the id of the element you want to update and then fill in the rest of the information needed.
+If you want to update some data on the database, in `.rest` file serach for the PUT request.
+Write inside the curly brackets `{}` the id of the element you want to update and then fill in the rest of the information needed.
 For example:

     {
         "id": 2,